MAYZGitHub/mayz-toc/README.md

 3. Gathering user feedback and analyzing the market response to refine and expand the solution.
 4. Exploring the potential to integrate institutional-level solutions as the project evolves, based on market demand and technological advancements.

-This initial approach meets our project's current goals, as funded by Project Catalyst, while laying the foundation for future growth and adaptation as we better understand market needs and user interaction with our services.
+**Note about Cardano Catalyst**: This initial approach meets our project's current goals, as funded by Cardano Project Catalyst, while laying the foundation for future growth and adaptation as we better understand market needs and user interaction with our services.

 ### Role of MAYZ and MAYZ Token:
 - **MAYZ's Role**: In an institutional setup, MAYZ would decide who can create OTC contracts and set rules for NFT issuance.